tisnik/poc-kappa-parquet-file-generator/db-writer/README.md

 ## DB writer

-Tool to consume messages from Kafka topic and store them in relational database, PostgreSQL in the default variant.
+Tool to consume messages from Kafka topic and store them in relational database, PostgreSQL is the default relational database variant.

 ### Description